Storm Leak Tarps & Leak Diverter Systems: Complete Emergency Guide

 Tarping a roof is a critical temporary solution after storm damage or leaks, providing protection until permanent repairs can be made.
 When installed correctly, it keeps out additional water, safeguards the interior, and can even support insurance claims.
 This guide outlines a clear, safety-first process to help you tarp the roof effectively and responsibly.

-Set your ladder at a 4:1 angle (one foot out for every four feet up) and extend it three feet beyond the roof edge for safe access.
+Stabilize Your Ladder Correctly: Set your ladder at a 4:1 angle (one foot out for every four feet up) and extend it three feet beyond the roofs edge

 Tarping is never a solo task.
 Two-person teams improve safety and help with handling the roof tarp and other materials efficiently.